 Trap Rooms while they can be deadly, only require one of your allies to complete.
-What is more after a Valve patch Trap Rooms now offer not only Elite Shards, but also multiple chests which can contain items, gold or even additional lives.
+After a Valve patch Trap Rooms now offer not only Elite Shards but also multiple chests which can contain items, gold, or even additional lives.
 You get one guaranteed chest on completing the room, and two spawn along your path to the finish line.

 A useful tip for the Trap Rooms is that even though you’re a donkey, your neutral item slot is not muted.
 Therefore, if you happen to have Precious Egg (33% chance to survive on one health) or Phoenix Ash (lethal damage prevented and hp restored to 50%), equip them.

 Word of warning, try to avoid the two Trap Rooms called Corridors of Chaos and Splitting Hairs in Depths 15 to 17.
 They are incredibly treacherous and will cost you heavy casualties on the eve of facing Aghanim.
 To avoid deaths in Trap Rooms, use pings to show team-mates safe spots you found, allowing them to break down the run into smaller pieces.